joellord/handson-tekton/README.md

       args: ['-c', 'sleep $(params.pause-duration) && echo $(params.say-what)']
 ```

 You are now ready to build your first Pipeline.
-A pipeline is a series of tasks that can run either in parallel or at the same time.
+A pipeline is a series of tasks that can run either in parallel or sequentially.
 In this Pipeline, you will use the `say-something` tasks twice with different outputs.

 ```yaml
 apiVersion: tekton.dev/v1beta1